 With the world’s population growing ever fatter, there have long been efforts to create ‘anti-obesity’ drugs.
 However, with little success in recent years, the search is now focused on natural alternatives to artificially created drugs.

 The key to Berberine’s effect on weight is its ability to activate AMPK (Adenosine MonoPhosphate-Activated Protein Kinase).
 AMPK is like a metabolic master switch inside the body and boosts fat burning by the mitochondria (the energy centers of cells in the body).
 When it’s activated we naturally burn more energy.

 Berberine also seems to be able to inhibit fat storage, and increase the efficiency of the hormones insulin, leptin and adiponectin, which both play a significant part in weight gain and loss (1).
 Berberine may also be key in enhancing the activity of brown fat.
 Brown Fat is a type of fat that burns energy instead of storing it.
 It’s colored brown because it’s loaded with energy-burning mitochondria (2).

 2. Did You Know About Berberine Benefits for PCOS – Polycystic Ovary Syndrome

 Insulin sensitivity is key for women suffering from PCOS.
-When cells in the body become insensitive to insulin, we have to produce more to get our cells to accept nutrients.
+When cells in the body become insensitive to insulin, we have to produce more to get our cells to accept glucose.
 This increased insulin level acts on the ovaries to make them produce an excess of testosterone.
-This can have big implications on fertility and can produce a range of Androgenic symptoms such as excessive hair growth, acne, and Acanthosis Nigricans, which is the medical term for darkened and thickened patches of skin that usually develop in the armpit, and around the groin and neck.
+This can have big implications on fertility and can produce a range of androgenic symptoms such as excessive hair growth, acne, and Acanthosis Nigricans, which is the medical term for darkened and thickened patches of skin that usually develop in the armpit, and around the groin and neck.